xZetsubou/Subscene-Downloader/README.md

 > - `How to use ? you can click on ( Options -> How to Use  )

+>- Use Linkclump Extension to copy multi subtitles easily. more info in How to use page.

 ---
 ##### `Preview`